lucjankonopka/portfolio/README.md

-# Data Analyst Portfolio
+# Data Analyst/Engineer Portfolio

 Greetings!
-My name is Lucjan, and I'm excited to share my developing data analyst portfolio.
-Within this repository, you'll find a comprehensive catalog of projects completed in various data analytics courses, each of which covers essential skills and techniques.
+My name is Lucjan, and I'm excited to share my developing data analyst/engineer portfolio.
+Within this repository, you'll find a comprehensive catalog of projects completed in various data analytics/engineering courses or self development exercises, each of which covers essential skills and techniques.
 #
 ### [Google Data Analytics Capstone: Complete a Case Study](https://github.com/lucjankonopka/cyclistic_case_study)